purcell/osx-location/README.md

 ===============

-This library uses OS X CoreLocation services to put useful information into variables `osx-location-latitude' and `osx-location-longitude`.
+This library uses OS X CoreLocation services to put useful information into variables `osx-location-latitude` and `osx-location-longitude`.

 Installation